-If you’re looking for a walk in the woods, head to Winchester in northwest Vilas County for a true Northwoods experience.
+If you’re looking for a walk in the woods, head to Winchester in northwestern Vilas County for a true Northwoods experience.

 State natural areas can accommodate low-impact activities like hiking, fishing and birdwatching, as well as winter activities like snowshoeing and cross-country skiing.
 Hiking trails may be rustic, nonexistent or consist of undeveloped footpaths, making the state natural areas a unique and fun place to go exploring.
 A GPS unit may be useful for exploring larger state natural areas.